"It takes two to stutter"

 - Joshua St Pierre – Canada Research Chair in Disability Studies, University of Alberta

-This will be followed by smaller breakout sessions where you can participate in a facilitated discussion.
+This will be followed by smaller breakout sessions where you can reflect, share and listen.
 There is no obligation to talk and you can keep your camera off and shorten/remove your onscreen name if you wish to.

 A plenary and Q&A hosted by Sam Simpson will provide the plenty of opportunity to ask questions of the panel and round off the event.